 Do I Need To Use GROUP BY with COUNT?

-Yes, you do, but only if you are selecting more than the COUNT column.
+Yes, you do, but only if you are selecting non-aggregate expressions from the query source.

 For example, this query would need a GROUP BY: